SylviaRemington/car-ninja/README.md

 ![Gameplay Screenshot](./images/car-ninja-screenshot.png)
 ![Gameplay Screenshot](./images/instructions.png)

+## Disclaimer
+*Car Ninja is an educational project inspired by Fruit Ninja, created solely for learning purposes.
+All assets are used under fair use for academic demonstration.*

 ## Description & Background Info
 Car Ninja was originally inspired by the game Fruit Ninja!
 I had big plans to create something almost identical to Fruit Ninja; except instead of slicing fruit, you'd be clicking on cars and watching them break apart!